mendix/docs/content/en/docs/developerportal/deploy/private-cloud/secret-store-credentials.md

 {{% alert color="info" %}}
 If your app is created in Mendix version 9.20 or above, and its Kubernetes service account is linked to an AWS IAM Role, you do not need to specify an `storage-access-key-id` or `storage-secret-access-key` to access an S3 bucket.
 Instead, you can use the same AWS IAM role for RDS authentication.
-For more information and a complete walkthrough example, see the [AWS Secrets Manager example](#configure-using-aws-secrets-manager).
+For more information and a complete walkthrough example, see [Configuring a Secret Store with AWS Secrets Manager](#configure-using-aws-secrets-manager).
 {{% /alert %}}

 {{% alert color="info" %}}